inspera/eslint-config-inspera/README.md

 2. Kill off fruitless day to day arguments over stylistic preferences.

 ## Core principles:
-1. All code in a project should look like it was written by one person.
+1. __All code in a project should look like it was written by one person__
-  - The code base is not an arena for expressing your creativity or cleverness.
+   The code base is not an arena for expressing your creativity or cleverness.

-2. Write for robustness
+2. __Write for robustness__
-  - Choose styles and patterns that are the least likely to cause bugs.
+   Choose styles and patterns that are the least likely to cause bugs.

-3. Write for readability and maintainability.
+3. __Write for readability and maintainability__
-  - Use informative and precise names for your functions and variables.
+   Use informative and precise names for your functions and variables.
-  - Avoid writing dense "show off" code.
+   Avoid writing dense "show off" code.
-  - Saving lives is important.
+   Saving lives is important.
 Saving lines is not.

-4. Do things the idiomatic way
+4. __Do things the idiomatic way__
-  - When you follow the established ways of doing things, others will know what to expect and what to look out for.
+   When you follow the established ways of doing things, others will know what to expect and what to look out for.
-  - If you think other ways are better, suggest them as the new standard.
+   If you think other ways are better, suggest them as the new standard.

 # Style guide
 For our hard formatting rules, we (mostly) follow the Airbnb JavaScript Style Guide.